umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/index.md

 ## Unattended upgrades

-When upgrading it is possible to run the upgrades unattended.
+When upgrading to Umbraco 8.12+ it is possible to run the upgrades unattended.

-Find steps on how to enable the feature for a load balanced setup in the [General Upgrades](../../Upgrading/general-v9#unattended-upgrades-in-a-load-balanced-setup) article.
+Find steps on how to enable the feature for a load balanced setup in the [General Upgrades](../../Upgrading/general.md#unattended-upgrades-in-a-load-balanced-setup) article.

 ## FAQs

 _Here's some common questions that are asked regarding Load Balancing with Umbraco:_

-**Question>** _Why do I need to have a single web instance for Umbraco admin?_
+__Question>__ _Why do I need to have a single web instance for Umbraco admin?_

 _TL:DR_ You must not load balance the Umbraco backoffice, you will end up with data integrity or corruption issues.